juicer/juicer/docs/markdown/config.md

     # explicit environment(s).
     start_in: devel

+    # If an environment requires signatures, specify an
+    # rpm_sign_plugin.
+Here we've included MySweetPlugin, which will
+    # serve to sign RPMs for us.
+See juicer.common.RpmSignPlugin.
+    rpm_sign_plugin: juicer.plugins.MySweetPlugin

     [devel]
     # Most of our configuration for this environment lives in the
     # DEFAULT section already, but we do need to tell Juicer where